The 10 Greatest American Hockey Players Ever

 4) Patrick Kane

 The only first overall draft pick in the history of the Chicago Blackhawks, the Buffalo, New York native Patrick Kane is the only active player on this list, but he is undeniably worthy of the honor.
-He is likely to score his 1,000th NHL point in the 2019-20 season at the age of 31 and already has two 100-plus point seasons under his belt (106 in 2015-16, and 110 in 2018-19).
+He reached 1,022 career points before the early conclusion of the 2019-20 season at the age of 31 and already has two 100-plus point seasons under his belt (106 in 2015-16, and 110 in 2018-19).

 Readers are likely to be more familiar with Kane’s accomplishments than many on this list, but they are impressive: he won the Calder Trophy with 72 points in his rookie season, beating out Nicklas Backstrom, Carey Price, and teammate Jonathan Toews.
 He scored the game-winning and series-clinching goal in overtime of Game 6 to win his first of three Stanley Cups in 2010.
 In 2013, he won the Conn Smythe Trophy, leading the Blackhawks with 19 points in 23 games.